astrogewgaw/epndb/README.md

 ## Thanks

-[**`epndb`**][epndb] would not have been possible without the EPN's Database of Pulsar Profiles.
-This database would not have come into place without Duncan Lorimer, the original creator, and Michael Keith, the current developer and maintainer of the database.
-It would also have not been possible without the many generous authors who supplied the database with the profiles of so many, many pulsars.
+[**`epndb`**][epndb] owes everything to the EPN's Database of Pulsar Profiles.
+This database would not have been possible without Duncan Lorimer, the original creator of the database, Michael Keith, the current developer and maintainer of the database, and the many, many generous authors who supplied the database with the profiles themselves.

 </div>